Rise-Vision/risevision-documentation/_posts/user/content/2014-10-01-video-item.md

 ---

 ```
-Please note that this Widget is being deprecated and will not be accessible after March 16, 2015.
+Please note that this Widget is being deprecated and will not be accessible after June 30th, 2015.
 Please migrate to the HTML5 Video Widget.
 ```

 ##What it does